CypheronLabs/Cypheron-core/docs/README.md

-# PQ-Core API Documentation
+# Cypheron-Core API Documentation

 Welcome to the comprehensive documentation for PQ-Core, a production-ready post-quantum cryptography API.
 This documentation is designed to be your complete guide from basic concepts to advanced implementation patterns.

-## 📚 Table of Contents
+## Table of Contents

 ### Getting Started
 - [Introduction to Post-Quantum Cryptography](getting-started/introduction.md)